-- This is a fledgling service which is reliant upon training courses being available and pharmacists being able to complete them. - None of the pharmacies are currently commissioned to provide either of the services, although two pharmacists are undertaking the training. - Eight pharmacies confirmed that they have sufficient capacity within their existing premises and staffing levels to manage an increase in demand for the services they provide and three said they did not but could make adjustments.
+- This is a fledgling service which is reliant upon training courses being available and pharmacists being able to complete them. - None of the pharmacies are currently commissioned to provide this service, although two pharmacists are undertaking the training. - Eight pharmacies confirmed that they have sufficient capacity within their existing premises and staffing levels to manage an increase in demand for the services they provide and three said they did not but could make adjustments.